REMLA24-TEAM-15/model-service/README.md

 to exposes the model to other components and make it scalable.

 ## Setup Instructions
+If you want to run it locally, cd to the  `model-service` repository and execute the `run.sh` file.

+### To Run with Docker
 Make sure you have docker running locally

 1. Clone the repository: